-2023 2022
+2 2024 2023

-Receivables-current \$ 58,593 \$ 56,240
+Receivables-current \$ 58,113 \$ 58,593

-Receivables-non-current 2,388,483 2,441,798
+Receivables-non-current 2,336,737 2,388,483

-Contract assets 6,840 6,033
+Contract assets 6,034 6,840

-Contract liabilities 11,532 9,426
+Contract liabilities 15,812 11,532

+Receivables-current on December 31, 2024 include accounts receivable and securitization charges receivable, current.
 Receivables-current on December 31, 2023 include accounts receivable but exclude \$900 receivable from insurance recovery, and securitization charges receivable, current.
-Receivables-current on December 31, 2022 include accounts receivable and securitization charges receivable, current.

-Receivables-non-current are comprised solely of securitization charges receivable, noncurrent, and are represented that way on the consolidated statements of financial position.
+Receivables-non-current are comprised solely of securitization charges receivable, non-current, and are represented that way on the consolidated statements of financial position.

-Contract assets on December 31, 2023 relate to the Company's rights to consideration for services provided but not billed for system administration.
-Contract assets on December 31, 2022 relate to the Company's rights to consideration for services provided but not billed for system administration and for Texas Market Stabilization N Bonds, Series 2022 interest expenses and ongoing expenses.
+Contract assets relate to the Company's rights to consideration for services provided but not billed for system administration and weatherization inspection.
 The contract assets are transferred to the receivables when invoices are billed.

-Non-contract related receivables on the consolidated statements of financial position include \$17,548 interest receivable and \$900 receivable from insurance recovery on December 31, 2023; and \$12,565 interest receivable on December 31, 2022.
+Non-contract related receivables on the consolidated statements of financial position include \$17,042 interest receivable on December 31, 2024; and \$17,548 interest receivable and \$900 receivable from insurance recovery on December 31, 2023.